LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 error: could not compile `xv6-rust-sample` (bin "xv6-rust-sample") due to 3 previous errors
 ```

 Surprise!
-You have met the first issue in our journey, riscv toolchain doesn't support the `std` lib!
+You have met the first issue in our journey, risc-v toolchain doesn't support the `std` lib!

 Follow the error hints, we better add the `#![no_std]` to our code.
-And our second challenge just right behind: no `std` no `println!()`, WTF?
+And our second challenge is just right behind: no `std` no `println!()`, WTF?

 Unfortunately, yes.
 Actually we will take one whole chapter to implement `printf!()` macro in the next article, which also means, we are not gonna have it today.

-It's a bit of awkward for us to not able print a simple "hello world", then we can only take one step back, change to this:
+It's a bit awkward for us to not be able to print a simple "hello world", then we can only take one step back, change to this:

 ```rust
 #![no_std]